receptron/SlashGPT/README.md

 Use this method to develop the front-end of a system before the backend become ready.

 - *message* (format string, required): chat messgae to be added
-- *metafile* (format string, optional): metafile name to be loaded for chained action
+- *manifest* (format string, optional): manifest file name to be loaded for chained action

 Here is an example (home2).